Who may want to start reversing waistline creep (that is, an ever-expanding midsection)?

 You can see where this is going if you compound the addition year after year.

 Some people have had success in losing overall weight -- not just reversing waistline creep -- by using supplements or essential oils of one sort or another.

-If you go this route, make sure that the supplements are completely natural with no solvents or extenders or fillers in them.
+If you go this route, we encourage you to make sure that the supplements are completely natural with no solvents or extenders or fillers in them.

 There are, of course, weight loss success stories from those who have eaten a significant number of meals at restaurants by choosing food carefully.

 Truckers who are motivated to do so are encouraged to create their own customized fitness programs with enough variety to help them continue.

 Now that we're two weeks into the year (as of today, January 14, 2014), how are you doing?

-According to the CDC, there are adverse health effects associated with being overweight and obese
+According to the CDC, there are adverse health effects associated with being overweight and obese.

 Let's all strive to be at our optimum weight this year.
-And if it results in reversing waistline creep, so be it.